 There are other trail systems near Moab equally as beautiful that do not have as much exposure and don’t require as much fitness and tech skills.
 Since you are so close, you also have to hit the trails in Fruita and Grand Junction.
 My friends at Treeline Expeditions not only can guide you in Moab, but in Fruita as well.
 They are good at what they do.

 I haven’t ridden in Sedona, Arizona; I’ve only visited the town and ridden a trail system in nearby Phoenix.
 That whole area of Arizona has more cacti than Moab.
 I’m not a fan of much cacti along the trail.
 Although it is pretty hair-raising to think about how much damage it could do if you over-cook a corner.
 I also like the town of Moab better because of all the outdoor toys-- 4x4s, motos, 4 wheelers--everywhere.
 But I would be lying if I said I didn’t want to ride Sedona.
-I hope to have a report on this location by early 2018.

 3. Old Growth Forest: